 The Audit Committee currently consists of Messrs.
 Kellar (its Chairman), Aders, Gilbert and Partridge, each of whom has been determined by the Governance Committee and the Board to meet the independence requirements for audit committee members under Nasdaq Rule 4200(a)(14).
 In connection with his re-nomination as a Director, the Governance Committee and the Board have re-determined that Mr. Kellar was qualified to be the "audit committee financial expert" required by applicable law and the SEC Rules.

-During the year ended December 31, 2003, the Audit Committee met four times in person, one time by telephone and took one action by unanimous consent.
+During the year ended December 31, 2004, the Audit Committee met four times in person and six times by telephone.

 See "Report of the Audit Committee of the Board of Directors", below.